Doomsday Predictions are Forever

 Malthus’s epitaph honored his contributions, implying his wisdom and foresight was then and would continue to be a boon to society:

-His mantle has been assumed by other respected and touted scholars, so-called experts.
+Even though, his legacy is badly tainted, his mantle has been assumed by other respected and touted scholars, so-called experts.
 Perhaps Malthus was essentially correct, but ahead of his time?
 There has to be a limit to population size, right?
-His theory just seems right.

-Many well meaning souls are driven by to re-shape culture to avoid calamities they believe we cannot possibly avoid.
-Some get involved while others warn of the sky falling.
+Well meaning folks are driven to re-shape culture to avoid seemingly inevitable calamities.
+Some organized and take action to resolve problems while others warn of the sky falling and propose grandiose, never-tried-before solutions.
 Paul Erlich, a Stanford biologist who died this past March, tended toward the latter; he reignited the Malthusian doctrine with his 1968 best-seller, “The Population Bomb”.
 Nearly two centuries after Malthus, world population had reached an unfathomable 3.5 billion.
-Dr. Erlich brooked no doubt regarding this imminent threat facing humanity in the book’s opening paragraph:
+Dr. Erlich brooked no doubt regarding the imminent threat facing humanity in the book’s opening paragraph:

-Like Malthus before him, he thought the world had finally reached its limit.
+Like Malthus before him, he thought the world’s capacity had reached its limit.
 However, population has grown 240% since then while malnourishment has been cut in half.

 • the U.S. would ration water by 1974 and food by 1980, and 65 million Americans would starve to death.